Choosing the right Claude model: Haiku, Sonnet, Opus, or Fable

 https://claude.com/resources/tutorials/choosing-the-right-claude-model

-Meet the three models
+Meet the four models

-Haiku 4.5LightestQuick answers, summaries, and simple extraction — anything you want done instantly
+Haiku Lightest Quick answers, summaries, and simple extraction — anything you want done instantly

-Sonnet 4.6ModerateCoding, writing, analysis, and multi-step workflows — your versatile default
+Sonnet Moderate Coding, writing, analysis, and multi-step workflows — your versatile default

-Opus 4.6HeaviestDeep research and complex reasoning that genuinely needs sustained thinking
+Opus Heavy Deep research and complex reasoning that genuinely needs sustained thinking

 Haiku is fast and lightweight.
 Haiku 4.5 is built for everyday requests, and it rivals the reasoning capabilities of our Sonnet 4.0 model.
-When you need quick answers to simple questions, basic summaries, or synthesis, Haiku gets it done instantly.
+When you need quick answers to simple questions, basic summaries, or synthesis.
+Haiku gets it done instantly.
 It's also the most efficient with your rate limit.

 Sonnet is the daily driver.
 Sonnet 4.6 brings strong reasoning to the kind of work you do every day — coding, writing, analysis, research, and complex problem-solving.
 It's responsive enough for real-time collaboration and capable enough that most problems won't outgrow it.
 It also handles computer use, vision tasks, and document and spreadsheet creation well — making it a versatile default across a wide range of work.
 If you're not sure which model to pick, start here.